Who is the Derila pillow most suitable for?

 Derila advertises a “30-day satisfaction guarantee”, but here’s the fine print:

-Some Derila pillow reviews complaints on Trustpilot mention frustrating experiences with returns – with several users saying they struggled to get a response or had issues with refunds.
+Some Derila pillow review complaints on Trustpilot mention frustrating experiences with returns, with several users saying they struggled to get a response or had issues with refunds.

-We didn’t return our own Derila pillow UK sample this time, so we can only reference past experience (see FAQ below for more details).
+We didn’t return our own Derila pillow UK this time, so we can only reference past experience (see our FAQ below for more details), which wasn't favourable.

 Should you buy the Derila pillow?

-The Derila pillow didn’t fully convince us – the foam felt average and the fit wasn’t ideal for our tester.
+The Derila pillow didn’t fully convince us – the foam felt average and the fit wasn’t ideal for our testers.

-Still, it might work for you, depending on your sleep position and mattress.
+Still, it might work for you, depending on your build, sleep position, and mattress.

 Registered office: K. Donelaicio 60, LT-44248, Kaunas, Lithuania